ray-hc/obsidian-fancy-extractor/README.md

-# Extract Note to Subfolder Plugin for Obsidian
+# Fancy Extracter Plugin for Obsidian

 This Obsidian plugin allows you to extract notes to a subdirectory of the current folder, similiar to how attachments can be created.

-(Extracted notes can only be extracted to the current folder, not a subfolder, via Obsidian's core plugin Note Composer.)

-For faster extraction, a default note name is computed from the first N words of the selected text and a customizable prefix.
-This can be disabled.
+For faster extraction, users may also define default name formats for new notes, using the first N words from the selected text as well as the date/time as variables.

+> This plugin uses npm's `stopword` module to strip very common English words like "the" or "and" from the first N words for the note name, as I've found this leads to more descriptive names.
+The list of stopwords can be customized.

+Limitation: I have no plans to support merging extracted notes or using templates for extracted notes (as I don't use these features!).
+If you'd like to build this feature, submit a PR!